mikeperry-tor/vanguards/README.md

 4. If you disable killing circuits in the rendguard component, we WARN when use counts for rends are exceeded.
 5. With Tor 0.3.4.10 and above, we WARN upon receipt of any dropped/ignored cell.
+6. If you enable introduction circuit rate limiting, a WARN is emitted when introduction circuits are killed.

 Events that are detected by heuristics that still need tuning are at NOTICE level.
 They may be a bug, a false positive, or an actual attack.
 If in doubt,